carellihoula/LaunchFileAuto/README.md

 # LaunchFileAuto Extension

 This extension allows you to automatically open a file based on a clicked node in the interface.
-This document details the steps to create, install, and package the extension.
+This document details the steps to create, install, and package the extension...

 ## Prerequisites